The following statement introduces the book Truth War by John MacArthur:

 But they are."

 And it goes on from there.
-Now, readers of this site will know that my comments always point to those statements by the "scholars" of the day that seems to contradict their own actions.
+Now, readers of this site will know that my comments always point to those statements by the "scholars" of the day that seem to contradict their own actions.
 Don't get me wrong.
 I find a vast majority of the statements made by John MacArthur to be right on target.
 In fact, there are very few statements he makes in this book with which I disagree.
 So what is my problem, you ask?

 Saying something is one thing...